Tabular Editor 3: October 2025 Release

 NOTE

-Grouping UDFs by namespace is purely organizational and does not change how you call the function in DAX.
+Grouping UDFs by namespace is purely organizational and doesn't change how you call the function in DAX.

 You can also specify a UDF namespace even without modifying the name of a UDF, by changing the “Namespace” property directly in the Properties grid.
 This is very similar to how Table Groups allow you to organize tables.